tommarien/2020_talk_all_hail_king_typoscript/slides.md

 ---//

-### Typescript
+### Typescript 🤷‍♂️

-- It is a strict syntactical superset of JavaScript and adds optional static typing to the language.
+- It is a strict syntactical superset of JavaScript and adds optional static typing to the language. <!-- .element: class="fragment" -->
 - TypeScript is designed for development of large applications and transcompiles to JavaScript. <!-- .element: class="fragment" -->
 - As TypeScript is a superset of JavaScript, existing JavaScript programs are also valid TypeScript programs. <!-- .element: class="fragment" -->

 🤓 Demo <!-- .element: class="fragment" -->